 How Do I Substitute Pastry Flour?

-You can typically replace all-purpose flour with pastry flour with a 1:1 ratio.
-That means you can exchange it for all-purpose flour the next time you bake up a batch of delicious muffins , cookies or cake to see how the results compare to the original recipe.
+You can usually replace all-purpose with pastry using a 1:1 ratio.
+So the next time you're baking a batch of muffins or mixing some cake batter , use pastry flour instead and see how the results compare with your original recipe.

-If your recipe calls for pastry flour but you don't have any, don't worry.
-You can make a substitute by whisking together 1 cup of all-purpose flour minus 2 tablespoons (or 14 tablespoons of all-purpose flour) with 2 tablespoons of cornstarch.
-This mixture will have a lower protein content than straight all-purpose flour, producing more tender baked goods that are very similar to what pastry flour itself would produce.
+On the other hand, if your recipe calls for pastry flour and your stock has run out, make a substitute by whisking 1 cup of all-purpose flour minus 2 tablespoons (14 tablespoons) with 2 tablespoons of cornstarch.
+This mixture will have a lower protein content than straight all-purpose flour, producing more tender baked goods that are similar to what pastry flour itself would produce.

-If you don't have any pastry flour but you happen to have cake flour, you can substitute for pastry flour by adding an extra 2 tablespoons of cake flour to your recipe.
+And if you're fresh out of pastry flour but have cake flour on hand, substitute it by adding an extra 2 tablespoons of cake flour to your recipe.